klingsly/dsIgn/README.md

-Due to limitations, we are unable to upload the complete raw imaging data.
+Due to GitHub upload size limitations, we are unable to upload the complete raw imaging data.
 However, we have provided the subject IDs used in this study, which can be accessed directly from the ADNI website for download.